Irlirion/face-group/README.md

   -o, --output-dir PATH  Path of output directory (default='out').
   -v, --verbose BOOLEAN  Show info or not.
   -m, --model [hog|cnn]  Type of backend for computing features.
+  -c, --cpus INTEGER     Number of CPU cores to use in parallel (can speed up
+                         processing lots of images). -1 means "use all in system".

   --help                 Show this message and exit.
 ```